Locally stationary spatio-temporal interpolation of Argo profiling float data: Overview of previous Argo data products

-The Roemmich--Gilson (RG) climatology and its anomalies \cite{Roemmich2009,RGWebsite2016} are constructed by first estimating a seasonally varying mean field and them performing kriging on the mean-subtracted monthly residuals.
-The vertical dimension is handled by binning the profiles into 58 pressure bins, whose size increases with depth.
-The mean field is estimated using 3 adjacent pressure levels, but the kriging for the anomalies is carried out using data from only one pressure level at a time.
+The Roemmich--Gilson (RG) climatology and its anomalies \cite{Roemmich2009,RGWebsite2016} are constructed by first estimating a seasonally varying mean field and then performing kriging on the mean-subtracted monthly residuals.
+The vertical dimension is handled by binning the profiles into 58 pressure bins, whose sizes increase with depth.
+Each binned value is calculated so that it represents an average over the pressure bin (John Gilson, personal communication, 2017).
+The mean field is estimated using 3 adjacent pressure levels, but kriging for the anomalies is carried out using data from only one pressure level at a time.

-The RG mean field is a weighted local least-squares spatio-temporal regression fit that is carried out separately for each latitude-longitude grid point and each depth level.
-The regression function is (John Gilson, personal communication, 2016)
+The RG mean field is a weighted local least-squares spatio-temporal regression fit that is carried out separately for each latitude-longitude grid point and each pressure level.
+The local regression function is (John Gilson, personal communication, 2016)

-where $x_\mathrm{lat}$ is latitude, $x_\mathrm{lon}$ is longitude, $z$ is pressure and $t$ is time in days within a year.
-This function is fitted to $3 \times 12 \times 100$ nearest neighbors, where the factors refer to the 3 depth levels and the 12 calendar months.
-The nearest neighbors are found across the entire Argo data set and are given weights according to their horizontal distance from the grid point.
-The horizontal distance metric is
+where $x_\mathrm{lat}$ is latitude, $x_\mathrm{lon}$ is longitude, $z$ is pressure and $t$ is time in yeardays.
+This function is fitted to $3 \times 12 \times 100$ nearest neighbors, where the factors refer to the 3 pressure levels and 12 calendar months.
+The nearest neighbors are found across the entire Argo dataset and are given weights according to their horizontal distance from the grid point.
+The horizontal distance metric~is

 where $\bm{x}_i = \tp{[x_{\mathrm{lat},i},x_{\mathrm{lon},i}]}$, $\Delta x_\mathrm{lat}$ is the meridional distance in kilometers, $\Delta x_\mathrm{lon}$ is the zonal distance in kilometers (converted from degrees to kilometers using the midpoint latitude) and $\mathrm{Pen}(\bm{x}_1,\bm{x}_2)$ is a penalty term for crossing ocean depth contours (see \cite{Roemmich2009} for details).
-Once fitted, the regression function is evaluated at the grid point for the midpoint of each month to produce the monthly mean field estimates for that latitude, longitude and depth.
+Once fitted, the regression function is evaluated at the grid point for the midpoint of each month to produce the monthly mean field estimates for that latitude, longitude and pressure.